Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Inner Well-Posedness of Hybrid Systems

 For the reverse implication, let~$x$ be the unique maximal solution from~$x_0$, which is complete by assumption, and has closed domain.
 Let~$\{x_i\}_{i=1}^{\infty}$ be a graphically convergent sequence of solutions of~$\HS$ with~$\lim_{i\to\infty}x_i(0,0)=x(0,0)$.
 By nominal inner well-posedness,~\ref{item:star} holds, so using \cite[Proposition~3.9]{cdc2020}, it can be concluded in a similar manner that for every~$\varepsilon>0$ and~$\tau\geq 0$, there exists~$\delta>0$ such that the following holds: for every maximal solution~$x'$ originating from~$x_0+\delta\ball$,~$x$ and~$x'$ are~$(\tau,\varepsilon)$-close, where.
 Then, by~\cite[Theorem~5.25]{hybridbook} and due to uniqueness of solutions, the graphical limit of the sequence~$\{x_i\}_{i=0}^{\infty}$ is precisely~$x$. \end{pf}

-In the absence of uniqueness, similar conclusions cannot be reached.
+} In the absence of uniqueness, similar conclusions cannot be reached.
 A simple counterexample is the nominally outer well-posed differential inclusion~$\dot{x}=F(x)$ on~$\reals$, where~$F(x)=1$ if~$x>0$, $F(x)=-1$ if~$x<0$, and~$F(0)=[-1,1]$, for which the solution~$x(t)=0 $ for all~$t\geq 0$ fails~\ref{item:star} in Definition~\ref{def:mydef}.
-The need for completeness is demonstrated by the following example. \begin{exmp}[Planar Continuous-Time System] Consider the continuous-time system~$(C,F)$ with flow set~$C=\{x=(x_1,x_2): x_1x_2=0, x_1\geq 0\}$ and flow map given as $F(x)=(1,0)$ for all~$x\in\reals^2$.
+The need for completeness is demonstrated by the following example.

+\begin{exmp}[Planar Continuous-Time System] Consider the continuous-time system~$(C,F)$ with flow set~$C=\{x=(x_1,x_2): x_1x_2=0, x_1\geq 0\}$ and flow map given as $F(x)=(1,0)$ for all~$x\in\reals^2$.
 Nominal outer well posedness of this system can be verified directly by Theorem~\ref{thrm:nomout}.
 However, this system is not nominally inner well-posed at the origin since maximal solutions from outside the~$x_1$-axis are all trivial, while the continuous maximal solution from the origin is complete. \end{exmp}